 The British International School Abu Dhabi has achieved a 100% Diploma pass rate which is not only above the world average of 79% but is the highest in the school’s history.

 The school average points score was 32.
-The highest achieving students, Liam Mulligan and Daniela Santos Jankovic, scored 41 points.
+The highest achieving student, Liam Mulligan, scored 42 points while Daniela Santos Jankovic, scored 41 points.

 14 of the 22 full diploma students got 30 points or higher, with students securing offers from some of the top universities in the world including Edinburgh University and University College London.
 Brian Irving, Head of Secondary, said: